-Fitness watches keep tabs on stats
+Fitness watches help you keep tabs on vital statistics

 I’m old enough to have seen wristwatches fall out of favor, replaced by the cellphones in our pockets.